 Making a firm decision about your career of choice can make a huge difference in how well you perform as a college student.
 Knowing that any knowledge, skills, and experience you will acquire will bring you closer to the goals you have envisioned should push you to do better.

 That said, it’s not all that hopeless for you if you’re stuck in uncertainty about your future career goals while in college.
-Sometimes, all you need is enough time to explore your options and see where your interest truly lies.
+Sometimes, all you need is enough time to define your career goals, explore your options, see where your interest lies; or even discover a passion.

 Good universities and colleges across the country have career support and career development systems in place to help students to guide and offer different perspectives as students make their decisions and weigh their options.